Best prepaid SIM Cards for U.S. travelers and tourists 2024

 -

-If you don't think you'll need minutes during your stay in the U.S. and really just want data, you could consider a data-only plan from Cricket Wireless, which is an MVNO on AT&T's network.
-For $35, you'll get 20GB to use during the month, or for $55, you'll get 100GB.
+If you don't think you'll need minutes during your stay in the United States and really just want data, you could consider a data-only plan from Cricket Wireless, which is an MVNO that uses (and is owned by) AT&T. For $35, you'll be getting 20GB of data to use for a full month, while spending $55 will give you 100GB of data for a month.
+If you need even more, you can get 150GB of data for $90 per month.

-Again, this plan doesn't come with any minutes, so you'll have to be sure you're fine using apps like WhatsApp, Facebook Messenger, or Skype to connect with family or friends.
-It does come with text and picture messages across the U.S., as well as usage in Mexico and Canada if you plan on visiting those countries as well.
-It's the perfect plan for anyone who will be spending lots of time on the road and wants to be able to stream, download, and do some high-speed browsing.
+Again, this plan doesn't come with any talk time minutes, so you'll have to make sure you're fine using messaging apps like WhatsApp, Facebook Messenger, or Skype to connect with family or friends back home.
+It does include text and picture messages across the U.S., as well as usage in Mexico and Canada if you plan on visiting those countries.
+It's the ideal plan for anyone who'll be spending a lot of time on the road and wants to be able to stream, download, and do some high-speed browsing.

-You can get a Cricket SIM card by going into a Cricket Wireless authorized retailer, which you can locate with Cricket's online store locator.
-Other popular retailers such as Amazon, Target, Best Buy, and Walmart will also sell Universal SIM card activation kits for Cricket Wireless.
-The good news is that if you do end up wanting minutes, you can always switch to another one of Cricket's plans with the same SIM card.
+You can get a Cricket Wireless SIM card by just walking into a Cricket Wireless retailer store, which you can locate with the carrier's online store locator tool.
+Other popular retailers such as Amazon, Target, Best Buy, and Walmart also sell Universal SIM card activation kits for Cricket Wireless.
+The good news is that if you do end up wanting minutes, you can always switch to another one of the carrier's plans using the same SIM card.

 Back to the top^